chrokh/toow-old/_sources/chapters/the-this-keyword.md

 Had we not used the `this` keyword then we would instead have said `make = make` which means that we would have assigned the argument `make` to itself.

 The keyword `this` can also be used to call one constructor from another within the same class, a practice known as constructor chaining.
-But we'll talk about this in another chapter.
+But we'll talk about this in a later chapter.

 %
 %csharp